balaji1974/nosql/elasticsearch/README.md

 Next we can set the JVM options in the file called jvm.options located in the config directory.

-For logging propeties setting we can configure the file called log4j2.properties file located under the config directory.
+For logging properties setting we can configure the file called log4j2.properties file located under the config directory.

 Once the server is started we can query the server status with the following  url:
 GET localhost:9200/